 | Accounts Payable | Routed to accounts payable (e.g. commute bonus payouts via check or direct deposit). |

-Step 1: Payroll Export
+How Payroll Export Works

-After a successful upload, entries transition to either:
+After export, entries move to either:

-Step 3: Handling Failures
+Handling Failures

 When an entry lands in Acknowledgement Failed, there is a discrepancy between what CommuteHub exported and what the payroll system reported.
 Common reasons: